foolan-bhosale/django-simple-jwt-auth/README.md

  If the validations pass it should return an object with refresh and access tokens.

  And that’s it!
-You now have a fully functional registration endpointAPI that can be consumed by a client from anywhere.
+You now have a fully functional registration endpointAPIURL that can be consumed by a client from anywhere.